gravitl/netclient/proxy/README.md

 # WireGuard TCP Proxy

-This package provides TCP proxy functionality with TLS support that can work with WireGuard interfaces.
-It allows you to proxy traffic from a local WireGuard interface to remote endpoints. **The primary use case is bypassing firewall restrictions where UDP (WireGuard's default protocol) is blocked by tunneling UDP traffic over TCP.**
+This package provides TCP proxy functionality specifically designed for WireGuard firewall bypass scenarios.
+It allows you to tunnel WireGuard UDP traffic over TCP when UDP is blocked by firewalls. **The primary use case is bypassing firewall restrictions where UDP (WireGuard's default protocol) is blocked by tunneling UDP traffic over TCP.**

 ## Features

-- **TCP Proxy**: Forward TCP connections from local to remote endpoints
-- **UDP-over-TCP Tunneling**: Tunnel UDP traffic over TCP to bypass firewall restrictions
+- **UDP-over-TCP Tunneling**: Tunnel WireGuard UDP traffic over TCP to bypass firewall restrictions
 - **TLS Support**: Optional TLS encryption for secure connections
 - **Firewall Bypass**: Specialized mode for environments where UDP is blocked
+- **Failover Integration**: Coordinates with WireGuard's automatic failover system
 - **WireGuard Integration**: Bind to WireGuard interface IP addresses
 - **Graceful Shutdown**: Proper cleanup of connections and resources
 - **Connection Monitoring**: Track active connections and proxy status